 - •a.
-Tribes that are likely to be Culturally Affiliated or State Culturally Affiliated; - c.
+Tribes that are likely to be Culturally Affiliated or State Culturally Affiliated; - b.
+Tribes from whose tribal lands, at the time of the removal, the Human Remains and Associated Funerary Objects were removed; and - •c.
 Tribes from whose Aboriginal lands the Human Remains and Associated Funerary Objects were removed.